-Care needs to be taken when managing these patients as the differential diagnosis is a cystic metastasis from a squamous cell carcinoma of the head and neck region.
-Ultrasound guided FNA is an important investigation prior to arranging for excision of the mass.
+Care needs to be taken when managing these patients as a common differential diagnosis is a cystic metastasis from a squamous cell carcinoma of the head and neck region.
+As such, an ultrasound-guided FNA is an important investigation prior to arranging for excision of the mass.

 Investigation of a Neck Lump

-Investigation of a neck lump, following history and examination, if suspicious, will require ultrasound +/- fine needle aspiration (FNA).
+Investigation of a neck lump, following history and examination, if suspicious will require an ultrasound +/- fine needle aspiration (FNA).

 Ultrasound is the standard first-line investigation, providing good characterisation of lymph nodes, salivary glands, vascular structures, and thyroid nodules.
 Indeed, ultrasound findings alone can be sufficient to make a diagnosis of certain neck lumps.

-Lumps with features of suspicion or uncertainty will then undergo FNA; if lymphoma is suspected, a core biopsy or an open excision lymph node biopsy will be preferred to obtain histological diagnosis.
+Lumps with features of suspicion or uncertainty will then undergo an ultrasound-guided FNA (Fig. 6), unless if lymphoma is suspected, then a core biopsy or an open excision lymph node biopsy will be preferred.

 - Neck lumps are a common presentation in the general population and have a wide range of potential differential diagnoses